 Level 2: Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 The Company's Level 2 assets primarily include derivative instruments.
-The Level 2 asset values are determined using valuation techniques that maximize the use of observable inputs to the extent possible and consider counterparty credit risk in the assessment of fair value.
+The Level 2 asset values are determined using valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible and consider counterparty credit risk in the assessment of fair value.